MusiQuE Peer Reviewers Training

 Target audience

-Current Peer Reviewers as well as students and staff members of (higher) music education institutions – experienced or not – who are
+Current Peer Reviewers as well as students and staff members of (higher) music education institutions – experienced or not – who, through a professional development training,

-a) interested in becoming Peer Reviewers for MusiQuE in the future
+a) are interested in becoming Peer Reviewers for MusiQuE in the future

-b) motivated to reflect on their experience and practice as Peer Reviewers or
+b) are motivated to reflect on their experience and practice as Peer Reviewers or

 c) have a general interest in quality assurance and accreditation in conservatoires.